coreos/docs/kubernetes/service-dependencies.md

 * Run to completion before the next init container.
 * All run to completion before the specified Pod.

-The feature is currently a beta feature of Kubernetes and so can only be invoked with raw JSON in the `.metadata.annotations` section of a Kubernetes specification file.
+The feature is currently a beta feature of Kubernetes v1.5.x, and must be specified in the `.metadata.annotations` of a Kubernetes manifest file.

 ### Example: init container fetching data

-An example of using an init container to download some local data for use in a container later looks like this:
+This example uses an init container to download some data for use in a container.
+The init container fetches the Kubernetes home page so that the nginx container can serve it:

 ```yaml
 apiVersion: v1